jhucompilers/fall2020/assign/assign03.md

 *Update 10/28*: clarified semantics of assignments; see [Semantics, type checking](#semantics-type-checking)

+*Update 10/28*: updated [Semantics](#semantics-type-checking) to indicate that within a scope, a name may refer to only one thing (variable, constant, or type)

 **Due**: Friday, Oct 30th by 11pm

 Points: This assignment is worth 150 points